yegor256/blog/_drafts/xembly-intro.md

 I use XML in almost every one of my projects.
 And, despite all the fuss about JSON/YAML, I honestly believe that XML is one of the greatest languages ever invented.
 Also, I believe that the beauty of XML reveals itself when used in combination with related technologies.

-For example, you expose your data in XML and render it to the end-user by using [XSL stylesheet](http://www.w3.org/Style/XSL/).
+For example, you can expose your data in XML and render it for the end-user using [XSL stylesheet](http://www.w3.org/Style/XSL/).
 Another example would be when you validate the same data, before rendering, to ensure that the structure is correct.
-You can do this using the [XSD](http://www.w3.org/TR/xmlschema11-1/) schema.
+You can do this with the [XSD](http://www.w3.org/TR/xmlschema11-1/) schema.
-Alternatively, you can pick specific data elements from the entire document with [XPath](http://www.w3.org/TR/xpath/) queries.
+Alternatively, you can pick specific data elements from the entire document by using [XPath](http://www.w3.org/TR/xpath/) queries.

 Essentially, these three technologies, XSL, XSD schema and XPath, are what makes XML so powerful:

 However, there can be times when XML falls short.
-For instance, imagine you have an existing document that needs to be modified slightly.
+For instance, imagine you have an existing document that needs to be modified just slightly.
 For example, let's use the following:

 {% highlight xml linenos=table %}
 <accounts>